michallbanas/portfolio-dev/README.md

 If you have a system that allows and support light and dark mode, then my site will follow your preference setting due to implemented Dark Mode at the Operating System Level.

-The website was developed with ♡
+The website was developed and tested with ♡

 Website: [michalbanas.dev](https://www.michalbanas.dev)